 How will the human NPCs work?

-It'll be a system not unlike Fallout 4, though you're mostly going to be seeing these NPCs in instanced areas.
+The dialogue system will be similar to Fallout 3, though you're mostly going to be seeing these NPCs in instanced areas.
 "Obviously, if I kill [an NPC] in the game, other people need to be able to interact with that NPC," said Gardiner.
 "So they will be in closed areas, frankly, and other areas where we can control the environment better than an exterior."

 In other words, these NPCs won't just be strolling around freely on the map, but you'll have to go visit them in specific regions that are separated from the rest of the world.